knmc/Anglican-Breviary-Noted/README.md

 ## Purpose

-The purpose of this section is provide twmplates for the gabc files
+The purpose of this section is provide templates for the gabc files

 ### Structure

 The Structure of this section of the repository will be as follows:
 1. Seperate folders for each of the breviary sections 1.1 #### Example
 	1.2 Common forms
 2. Orinary of the Office
 	2.1	Folders for each of the 7 Offices *(Matins & Lauds being treated as a single office* 2.2	Folders for each Season of the church year